-Update: I’ve revised the info here to reflect gear options and prices from early 2017.
+Update: I’ve revised the info here to reflect gear options from mid 2023.

 One of the most common questions beginning sound effects recordists ask is which equipment to buy for field recording.
 What is the best digital audio recorder?
 In this article I’ll review the options for buying digital field recorders.